Piezo-deformable Mirrors for Active Mode Matching in Advanced LIGO: Requirements for aLIGO

 The defocus noise $S(f)$ arises from the fluctuations in the radius of curvature of the piezo-deformable mirrors.
 This induces a fluctuation in the mode-matching losses, which produces a proportional change in relative intensity noise transmitted to the detection port, resulting in an apparent displacement noise ($z(f)$).
 This apparent displacement noise for a given optic should be at least 10 times less than the displacement noise requirement in the aLIGO detectors so that it is not limiting the gravitational-wave detector sensitivity.
 The defocus noise is dependent on the beam size ($w$) at the piezo-deformable mirror, and is coupled to the displacement noise by

-where $\mathcal{C}_{\text{tf}}$ is the transfer function from relative intensity noise to interferometer displacement noise, $\lambda$ is the wavelength of the laser, and $L_{\text{o}}$ is the mode matching requirement described above.
+where $\mathcal{C}_{\text{tf}}$ is the transfer function from relative intensity noise to interferometer displacement noise, $\lambda$ is the wavelength of the laser, and $L_{\text{o}}$ is the dc mode matching requirement described above.
+An analogous coupling due to the relative intensity noise requirement of the coherent locking field to the detection port sets the on the defocus noise requirement in the filter cavity path~\cite{McCuller_FC2018}, shown in Fig~\ref{fig:layout}.
 Using this estimate $S(f)$ must be below $10^{-5}~\text{D}/\sqrt{\text{Hz}}$ above 100~Hz to meet the displacement noise requirement of the squeezer path.
 This is a conservative estimate because at the optimally tuned setting of the piezo deformable mirror the linear coupling from defocus noise to displacement noise goes to zero.
 Lastly, to damp displacement noise, and to soften the scattered light requirements, the piezo-deformable mirrors will be hung from double pendular suspensions, in a similar configuration to other aLIGO auxiliary optics~\cite{strain2012damping}.